 The Division of Structural Biology has a world leading reputation for structural biology research within the University of Oxford, UK

-Nanolitre crystallization, using standard plate technology is the norm to produce diffraction quality crystals sufficient for structure determination.
-Miniaturization and automation has resulted in the growth of a wider variety of proteins, under a broad range of standardised conditions, that can be crystallized.
-In Strubi, crystallization can be set up using plate technologies or increasingly, microfluidic and capillary technologies, which allow in situ diffraction both in house and at the beamline, thereby accelerating data collection.
-Strubi has invested in a high degree of automation, for crystallization set-up, crystal storage and imaging.
-A range of crystallization screens are available for soluble and membrane proteins as well as crystallization at 5oC.
+Nanolitre crystallisation, using standard plate technology is the norm to produce diffraction quality crystals sufficient for structure determination.
+Miniaturisation and automation has resulted in the growth of a wider variety of proteins, under a broad range of standardised conditions, that can be crystallised.
+In Strubi, crystallisation can be set up using plate technologies or increasingly, microfluidic and capillary technologies, which allow in situ diffraction both in house and at the beamline, thereby accelerating data collection.
+Strubi has invested in a high degree of automation, for crystallisation set-up, crystal storage and imaging.
+A range of crystallisation screens are available for soluble and membrane proteins as well as crystallisation at 5oC.

 The Wellcome Trust Centre for Human Genetics has its own busy cafeteria as well as seminar and meeting rooms.
 Other academic buildings nearby have other catering facilities that may be available to you.
 There are shops in Headington (the nearest retail area) within walking distance (10-15 minutes from Strubi), and the centre of Oxford is a short bus or cycle ride away.